webplatform/docs/concepts/experimental_features/index.md

  about:flags

-You'll see a long list of often esoteric features.
+You'll see a long list of often esoteric features, and the same warning
+holds: they may be unstable.
 If you don't see the feature you want to evaluate in that list, it may be included in a broader ''experimental WebKit features'' item: